voxpupuli/agtm/types-and-providers.md

 within a definition in Puppet to allow the creation of multiple instances.
 While this may work in the most simplistic of cases it usually breaks down in production quality modules due to the complexities of managing the underlying system state with the limitations of `exec{}`.
-You cannot do sophisicated logic easily and are limited to chaining together `exec{}` resources to try and do various things based on exit codes and shell commands.
+You cannot do sophisticated logic easily and are limited to chaining together `exec{}` resources to try and do various things based on exit codes and shell commands.